cfengine/documentation/examples/tutorials/hello_world.markdown

 }
 ```

+Now exit the "Insert" mode by pressing the "esc" button.
+This will take you back to the masterfiles command prompt.
+Save the changes to the file by typing ":w" then "Enter".
+Then exit vi by typing ":q" then "Enter".

 In the policy file above, we have defined an **agent bundle** named `hello_world`.
 Agent
 bundles are only evaluated by **cf-agent**, the [agent component][cf-agent] of CFEngine.